la2050/archive/_projects/2015/be-a-voice-for-las-foster-care-children.md

 project_areas:
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Good.com Organization(s) name(s): CASA of Los Angeles Organization(s) mailing address(es): '201 Centre Plaza Drive, Monterey Park, CA 91754' Organization(s) website(s): www.casala.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): CASA of Los Angeles Organization(s) mailing address(es): '201 Centre Plaza Drive, Monterey Park, CA 91754' Organization(s) website(s): www.casala.org